 Frequently Asked Questions

-The 2018 meeting will be held November 30-December 4 at the Ernest N. Morial Convention Center in New Orleans, Louisiana.
+The 2019 meeting will be held December 6-10 at the Baltimore Convention Center in Baltimore, MD.

-The deadline to submit your abstract for the 2018 meeting was June 4, 2018.
+The deadline to submit your abstract for the 2019 meeting has passed.

 AES will accept late-breaking submissions in September.
-Late-breaking abstracts should feature emerging data that was not available during the regular abstract submission period, April-June 2018.
+Late-breaking abstracts should feature emerging data that was not available during the regular abstract submission period.

 Acceptances will be sent via email notification.
 More information on timing will be available soon.